xinyi0351/Linear-Regression/README.md

 ### Topics for the assignments

 1. Two samples about simple linear regression.
-2. Categorical data (Logistics Regression) with pulsar star prediction.
+2. Bootstrap & Categorical data (Logistics Regression) with pulsar star prediction.
 3. Simulation and model interpreting.
 4. Modeling with DAG
 5. High demensional regression and Instrumental Variables